 Your cat may not be avoiding you on purpose.
-A common reason for cats ignoring their owners is because they can’t see or hear very well and don’t know you’re there.
+A common reason cats ignore their owners is that they can’t see or hear very well and don’t know you’re there.

 It can be distressing for cats to lose their hearing or sight.
 As a coping mechanism, they retreat and hide, making it seem like they’re avoiding you.
 Full or partial blindness also causes your cat to withdraw from you.

 If your cat fails to react when you call its name, its hearing might be compromised.
 To test this theory: